Grafton, Wisconsin: Transportation

 Interstate 43 passes through the eastern part of the village with access via Exit 92 and Exit 93.
 Wisconsin Highway 60 also passes through the downtown area.

 Grafton has limited public transit compared with larger cities.
-Ozaukee County and the Milwaukee County Transit System run the Route 143 commuter bus, also known as the "Ozaukee County Express," to Milwaukee via Interstate 43.
-The bus makes two stops at park-and-ride lots in the village off of Exit 92: one at the Grafton Commons shopping center and the other in the Target parking lot.
-The bus operates Monday through Friday with limited hours corresponding to peak commute times.
 Ozaukee County Transit Services' Shared Ride Taxi is the public transit option for traveling to sites not directly accessible from the interstate.
 The taxis operate seven days a week and make connections to Washington County Transit and Milwaukee County Routes 12, 49 and 42u.

 The Village of Grafton has sidewalks in most areas, as well as the Ozaukee Interurban Trail, which is for pedestrian and bicycle use, and connects the village to the neighboring communities of Cedarburg and Port Washington, and continues north to Sheboygan County and south to Milwaukee County.

 The Wisconsin Central Ltd. (Canadian National) railroad operates a freight rail line which passes through the village and the Union Pacific Railroad (formerly the Chicago & Northwestern Railway) has a line which borders the eastern municipal limits in the Town of Grafton.
 While Grafton has not had passenger rail in many decades, passenger rail is offered by Amtrak in nearby Milwaukee at the Milwaukee Intermodal Station.

 Parks and recreation

 Grafton maintains 17 parks, encompassing over 120 acres of the land.
 Parks range from as small as the 1-acre Acorn Park to the 27-acre Centennial Park and the 28-acre Lime Kiln Park.
 The village has picnic shelters, two baseball fields, a municipal golf course, a soccer practice field, a disc golf course, a public pool, and canoe launches on the Milwaukee River.
 The parks and recreation department offers over thirty recreation programs for residents.

 The Ozaukee Interurban Trail runs through the Village of Grafton, following the former route of the Milwaukee Interurban Rail Line.
-The southern end of the trail is at Bradley Road in Brown Deer which connects to the Oak Leaf Trail (43°09′48″N 87°57′39″W), and its northern end is at DeMaster Road in the Village of Oostburg Sheboygan County (43°36′57″N 87°48′08″W).
+The southern end of the trail is at the Milwaukee-Ozaukee County border in Brown Deer, where the trail becomes the Oak Leaf Trail (43°09′48″N 87°57′39″W), and its northern end is at DeMaster Road in the Village of Oostburg Sheboygan County (43°36′57″N 87°48′08″W).
 The trail connects the community to neighboring Cedarburg and Port Washington.

 There are also two commercial golf courses in the Town of Grafton north of the village.